mannx/Bluebook/README.md

 - Issues:
 	* Import: No feedback after pressing button.
 Should show progress or other status information
+	* AUV: Unable to save editing auv or create new auv entries

 - Notes:
 	* Import script for adjusting database from django project in progress